Derek Parfit: Career

-Parfit returned to Oxford to become a fellow of All Souls College.
-He held this position until age 67, at which point the university's policy mandates retirement.
+After his Harkness Fellowship, Parfit returned to Oxford to start his BPhil in philosophy, and became a fellow of All Souls College.
+He held this position until age 67, at which point university policy mandates retirement.
 He remained a regular visiting professor at Harvard, New York University, and Rutgers.

 Ethics and rationality

 Reasons and Persons

 In Reasons and Persons, Parfit suggested that nonreligious ethics is a young and fertile field of inquiry.
 He asked questions about which actions are right or wrong and shied away from meta-ethics, which is more concerned with logic and language.

 In Part I of Reasons and Persons Parfit discussed self-defeating moral theories, namely the self-interest theory of rationality ("S") and two ethical frameworks: common-sense morality and consequentialism.
 He posited that self-interest has been dominant in Western culture for over two millennia, often making bedfellows with religious doctrine, which united self-interest and morality.
 Because self-interest demands that we always make self-interest our supreme rational concern and instructs us to ensure that our whole life goes as well as possible, self-interest makes temporally neutral requirements.
 Thus it would be irrational to act in ways that we know we would prefer later to undo.

 As an example, it would be irrational for fourteen-year-olds to listen to loud music or get arrested for vandalism if they knew such actions would detract significantly from their future well-being and goals (such as having good hearing, a good job, or an academic career in philosophy).

 Most notably, the self-interest theory holds that it is irrational to commit any acts of self-denial or to act on desires that negatively affect our well-being.
 One may consider an aspiring author whose strongest desire is to write a masterpiece, but who, in doing so, suffers depression and lack of sleep.
 Parfit argues that it is plausible that we have such desires which conflict with our own well-being, and that it is not necessarily irrational to act to fulfill these desires.

 Aside from the initial appeal to plausibility of desires that do not directly contribute to one's life going well, Parfit contrived situations where self-interest is indirectly self-defeating—that is, it makes demands that it initially posits as irrational.
 It does not fail on its own terms, but it does recommend adoption of an alternative framework of rationality.
 For instance, it might be in my self-interest to become trustworthy to participate in mutually beneficial agreements, even though in maintaining the agreement I will be doing what will, other things being equal, be worse for me.
 In many cases self-interest instructs us precisely not to follow self-interest, thus fitting the definition of an indirectly self-defeating theory.